IdanAtias/cibus-coupons-telegram-bot/design/README.md

 ## Overview
-* Cibus offers cupons for different shopping vendors (e.g., Shufersal, Be, Victory)
+* Cibus offers coupons for different shopping vendors (e.g., Shufersal, Be, Victory)
-* It is possible to use the Cibus allowance for buying such cupons
+* It is possible to use the Cibus allowance for buying such coupons
-* In such case, the buyer is delivered the cupon details by EMail and SMS
+* In such case, the buyer is delivered the coupon details by EMail and SMS
-* Currently, there is no built-in way in Cibus or the vendors to keep track of the cupons (details, status, etc.)
+* Currently, there is no built-in way in Cibus or the vendors to keep track of the coupons (details, status, etc.)
-* This bot is developed to help in the task of organizing and keeping track of Cibus cupons
+* This bot is developed to help in the task of organizing and keeping track of Cibus coupons

 ## Requirements
-* Add a cupon by posting a picture of it
+* Add a coupon by posting a picture of it
-* List cupons
+* List coupons
-* Use cupons (mark as used)
+* Use coupons (mark as used)

 ## Solution highlight
 ### Telegram bot mechanism
 * Bot is registered in Telegram (via BotFather)
-* Web server implementing bot's buisness logic is hosted in one of the cloud providers
+* Web server implementing bot's business logic is hosted in one of the cloud providers
 * Web server is registered in Telegram as a webhook for bot updates
 * Requests to the bot are passed by Telegram to the web server for processing

 ### Scheme
-* Cupon
+* Coupon
   * id (string)
   * index (int)
   * vendor (string)